M-uch/IAC_RISCV32I_Team_23/Personal_Statements/Alex.md

 ## PC ##

-The PC was mostly unchanged from the design I implemented in Lab 4, however slight changes were made so that we could implement 'JALR' logic, this meant storing PC+4 when we perform a JAL instruction and then also allowing use of the PC_Target signal.
+The PC was mostly unchanged from the design I implemented in Lab 4, however changes were made so that we could implement 'JALR' logic, this meant storing PC+4 when we perform a JAL instruction and then also allowing use of the PC_Target signal outside the scope of the PC.
 This was used to implement a mux which chooses between PC_Target (on branches), or the value stored in Ra (on return instructions).

 Below are the changes: